 The custodial parent has options.
 If you live in a county with a domestic relations office, then you may ask them to assist you with enforcing the child support order.
 In any county you can ask the Attorney General’s Child Support Division to help.
 Alternatively, you can hire a child support lawyer on your own to enforce the order.
 Under the Texas Family Code you can recover attorney’s fees and costs from the noncustodial parent to repay you for hiring an attorney.

-Private actions to enforce child support with a Dallas and Fort Worth child support enforcement
+Private actions to enforce child support with a Texas child support enforcement lawyer

-The other option is to bring a private action through the normal family courts.
-The hearings on a private enforcement action are usually scheduled by the court thirty days out so the obligee can receive a favorable result much quicker.
-A district court or family court can order the full range of remedies available in a child support enforcement and the judges are typically willing to order whatever is necessary to give the obligee the best chance of recovering the unpaid child support.
+The hearings on a private enforcement action are usually scheduled by the court thirty days out so the custodial parent can receive a favorable result much quicker.
+A district court or family court can order the full range of remedies available in a child support enforcement and the judges are typically willing to order whatever is necessary to give the custodial parent the best chance of recovering the unpaid child support.

-Is the attorney general better than hiring a child support enforcement lawyer in Fort Worth or Dallas?
+Is the attorney general better than hiring a child support enforcement lawyer in Texas?

 It is undoubtedly helpful to custodial parents strapped for cash to ask the Attorney General’s office to represent them in an enforcement proceeding because the state does not ask you to pay their attorney’s fees.
 On the other hand, you get what you pay for.
 You may wait months, possibly more than a year, before your case gets to a hearing.
 You may have a tough time getting information on the status of the enforcement.
 The Attorney General also does not represent you as a client so they will not provide you legal advice.
 They also will not represent you in any other matter.